abuhanifornob/ecommerce_mern_project/server/README.md

 ### Dummay Data

-Firsty we create dummay. data.js file create in src folder then store dummy data ... like data is.
+Firsty we create dummay data. data.js file create in src folder then store dummy data ... like data is.

 ```javascript
 const data = {